 2018 MLK Convocation

 Nikole Hannah-Jones, New York Times Magazine Staff Writer and 2017 MacArthur Fellow, will headline the 2018 MLK Convocation on Friday, January 19 at 12:45 p.m. in the Kelvin and Eleanor Smith Foundation Ballroom at the Tinkham Veale University Center on the campus of Case Western Reserve University.
-Limited self-parking is available in Lot S-29 (Campus Center Parking Garage) and in Lot 84.
+Limited self-parking is available in Lot S-29 (Campus Center Parking Garage).
 Hourly rates apply.
 View the campus parking map.

 The 2018 MLK Convocation is free and open to the public.
 No tickets will be issued.
 Seating is first-come first-serve.
 Registration is used to help gauge event interest and provide event updates as needed.